iCliniq Logo

 • The isolated Alternaria species have shown a different variety of colors.
 Most common are the green hues such as light green, light gray, black green, olive brown-green, and various others.

-• High moisture-containing foods favor Alternaria and hence are seen in preharvest and post-harvest crops that have higher amounts of moisture.
+• High moisture-containing foods favor Alternaria and hence are seen in preharvest and post-harvest crops with higher amounts of moisture.

 • The optimum temperature required for the growth of the Alternaria genus ranges from 22℃ to 30℃.

-• They can grow, multiply and cause adverse effects even in unfavorable temperatures.
-Hence, they are responsible for food spoilage even if they are refrigerated for transport and commercial purposes.
+• They can grow, multiply, and cause adverse effects even in unfavorable temperatures.
+Hence, they are responsible for food spoilage even if refrigerated for transport and commercial purposes.

-• The common toxins that are produced by the Alternaria genus are phytotoxins (toxins that affect plants and crops and cause destruction) and mycotoxins (present in food items).
-But, they have the ability to produce a wide range of toxins, almost 70 types of toxins.
+• The common toxins the Alternaria genus produces are phytotoxins (toxins that affect plants and crops and cause destruction) and mycotoxins (present in food items).
+But, they can produce a wide range of toxins, almost 70 types of toxins.

-• Although many studies are not reported, the Alternaria genus has shown adverse effects, including cytotoxicity (ability to cause cell death), phytotoxicity (in plants, they prevent seed germination and delay plant growth), and teratogenicity (ability to cause damage to the developing baby), carcinogenicity (ability to cause cancer or increase the cancer risk).
+• Although many studies are not reported, the Alternaria genus has shown adverse effects, including cytotoxicity (ability to cause cell death), phytotoxicity (in plants, they prevent seed germination and delay plant growth), teratogenicity (ability to damage the developing baby), and carcinogenicity (ability to cause cancer or increase the cancer risk).

 What Is the Incubation Period for Alternaria Species?

 The incubation period of Alternaria species ranges from one to 11 days maximum.
-Also, the incubation period is affected by how wet the incubation site is.
-If the wetness is stable and increased, the incubation period decreases.
+The incubation period is also affected by how wet the incubation site is.
+If the wetness is stable and increases, the incubation period decreases.

 The treatment for infections caused by Alternaria species varies depending upon the type of infection caused.
 The treatment is customized to the condition experienced by the individual.
 Unless immunocompromised, the disease does not usually get serious.